aws/karpenter-provider-aws/website/content/en/preview/getting-started/_index.md

 kubectl patch configmap config-logging -n karpenter --patch '{"data":{"loglevel.controller":"debug"}}'
 ```

-### Create Grafana dashboards (optional)

-The Karpenter repo contains multiple [importable dashboards](https://github.com/aws/karpenter/tree/main/grafana-dashboards) for an existing Grafana instance.
-See the Grafana documentation for [instructions](https://grafana.com/docs/grafana/latest/dashboards/export-import/#import-dashboard) to import a dashboard.

 #### Deploy a temporary Prometheus and Grafana stack (optional)

 The following commands will deploy a Prometheus and Grafana stack that is suitable for this guide but does not include persistent storage or other configurations that would be necessary for monitoring a production deployment of Karpenter.
+This deployment includes two Karpenter dashboards that are automatically onboaraded to Grafana.
+They provide a variety of visualization examples on Karpenter metrices.

 ```sh
 helm repo add grafana-charts https://grafana.github.io/helm-charts